 What kind of chuck does the Ai Drill have?

 Ai Drill makes the best use of the familiar and innovation to make it easier and faster to use.
-Internally, the Ai Drill chuck is a typical, 3/8” 3-jaw chuck that can hold round or hex shank bits just like a standard drill driver.
+Internally, the Ai Drill chuck is a typical, 3/8" 3-jaw chuck that can hold round or hex shank bits just like a standard drill driver.
 Externally, however, the design is different.
-The blue BitLock rink opens and closes the jaws of the chuck without the hassle of manually tightening.
+The blue BitLock ring opens and closes the jaws of the chuck without the hassle of manually tightening.
 Turn the ring in direction of the symbols for lock and unlock to easily remove or securely install a bit.

 Why is there no clutch on the Ai Drill?